Estadio Félix Castillo Tardío

 The Estadio Félix Castillo Tardío is a multi-use stadium located in Chincha Alta, Peru.
 It is mostly used for football but also has an athletics track and various smaller courts.
-Opened in 2025, the stadium has a capacity of 14,000 and is named after the historic players, Félix Castillo.
+Opened in 2025, the stadium has a capacity of 14,000 and is named after the historic player Félix Castillo.
 It is the home stadium for the Peru women's national football team.

 History

-The stadium initially started construction in 2007, replacing the old arena that was destroyed in the 2007 Peru earthquake, but its construction has paused numerous times.
-The stadium continued its construction in 2024.
-On 25 July 2025, the stadium was officially inaugurated in a youth squad of Alianza Lima and a city team of various players from Chincha Alta.
+Construction of the stadium initially started in 2007, replacing the old arena that was destroyed in the 2007 Peru earthquake, but paused numerous times.
+Construction continued in 2024.
+On 25 July 2025, the stadium was officially inaugurated by a youth squad of Alianza Lima and a city team of various players from Chincha Alta.